Are you having back pain with any of the following?

 Make small changes over time.
 For instance, add 1 serving of fruits or vegetables to any of your meals.
 Or try having fruit as a snack.
 Avoid fad diets or big changes in what you eat.

 Realize that simple changes add up.
 Switching from whole milk to low-fat milk (1 or 2 percent), or even nonfat milk, can make a difference in your daily intake of calories.
-Try cutting back on sugar by limiting the amount of soda you drink and switching to sugar-free soda.
-Use small amounts of healthy oils such as olive or canola oil and try lower fat salad dressings.
+Try cutting back on sugar by limiting or cutting out soda entirely, or switching to small amounts of sugar-free soda.
+Use small amounts of healthy oils such as olive or canola oil and avoid high-fat salad dressings.
 Drink plenty of water – at least 6 to 8 glasses every day – it is good for the body, and it helps you feel full.
 Try to eat more slowly.
 It takes your stomach 20 minutes to signal your brain that it is full.

 Avoid temptation.
 If it is not in your cupboard, you will not be tempted to eat it.
 Make a grocery list to help you buy healthier foods and stay away from junk food.
 Substitute lower fat choices (such as popcorn or reduced fat crackers) for foods with lots of fat and sugar.
 Read labels.
 Plan your grocery trips so that you do not end up shopping when you are hungry.